sematext/sematext-agent-java/README.md

 * SQL

 Sematext App Agent uses Influx Line Protocol to ship the metrics.
 The metrics collected by the agent can be shipped to any Influx Line Protocol complaint endpoints like InfluxDB.
-You can also add support for other output formats like HTTP, Graphite, etc.
+In future, you can also add support for other output formats like HTTP, Graphite, etc.

 The agent supports a number of [built-in functions](/docs/built-in-functions.md) to process the collected metrics before sending it to output.
 You can also plugin-in custom functions.